malike/malike.github.io/_posts/2015-08-23-Lambda-Architecture-RT.md

 Why *[Apache Kafka](http://kafka.apache.org/)?*

-We need a resilent messaging queue that would feed the speed layer with the stream of data.
+We need a resilient messaging queue that would feed the speed layer with the stream of data.
 Sort of like a pool for all stream data.So we have one source for getting the data.

 [This](http://www.infoq.com/articles/apache-kafka) and [this](http://java.dzone.com/articles/exploring-message-brokers) is why I chose Apache Kafka.